 Aim to always ask open-ended questions, and not questions that can be answered with a "yes" or "no."

-Here are a few broad categories of questions that are appropriate to ask.
+Below are a few broad categories of questions that are appropriate to ask.

 - How long have you been at the company?

-- Can you talk about the company culture a bit?
+- Can you talk about company culture?

 - What are the company's goals for the upcoming year?